EU warns Italy is in economic trouble, France to miss deficit targets

 “In the case of Germany, the surplus has been receding vis-à-vis the euro area since the onset of the crisis and a gradual correction of the current account is expected to take place over the coming years on the back of a stronger contribution to growth from domestic demand,” the Commission said.

-Berlin should aim to boost investment and labor supply and liberalize its services sector, the EU executive said.
+Berlin should aim to boost investment and labour supply and liberalise its services sector, the EU executive said.

 Spain, which was put on the imbalances watch list last year, was now taken off, even though risks remained.